hanfeyyap/secure-auth-demo/README.md

-How We Implemented Secure Authentication
-This tutorial explains how you can implement a secure user authentication feature that ensures passwords are never sent or stored in plain text.
+This README explains how you can implement a secure user authentication feature that ensures passwords are never sent or stored in plain text.
 Below are the core steps:

 1. Use HTTPS
 By configuring an HTTPS server (e.g., with a self-signed certificate in development or a trusted certificate in production), all communication between the client and server is encrypted.
 This prevents passwords from being read in transit.